A Day on the River

 England boasts 98% of all the chalkstreams that exist on our planet and is the birthplace of modern day fly fishing so you truly have the pick of some of the best and most famous trout rivers in the world.

-In each of the 25 years since I started this firm my aim has always been to make sure that booking your trip is a pleasure in itself; after all fishing is an adventure so why should making it happen be a chore?
+In the (nearly) thirty years since I began my aim has always been to make sure that booking your trip is a pleasure in itself; after all fishing is an adventure so why should making it happen be a chore?
 We really do share your excitement for fly fishing (it is our hobby as well as our business....) so talking through the options and finding exactly what is right for you always makes us happy.
 If we can’t be there we are glad you are!